wangvei/pydefect/tests/README.txt

 ------------------------------------------------------------------------------
 Future Works:
-#.
-A supercell should be recommended and/or automatically constructed from a
+# A supercell should be recommended and/or automatically constructed from a
   unit cell.
+# Interstitial site(s) should be recommended and/or automatically constructed
+  from a unit cell.
+# Input of cell-size dependence should be automatically constructed.
-#.
-A unit cell calculation may be also included if needed by option.
+# A unit cell calculation may be also included if needed by option.